 things to eat and is fed 3 - 4 times a day at regular intervals will benefit both the puppy and you in the long run.

-The puppy will be healthier, happier and will settle in more easily so you can reap the rewards of time spent house training, socialising and obedience training.
+The puppy will be healthier, happier and will settle in more easily so you can reap the rewards of time spent house training, socialising and obedience training to enjoy years owning a Border Terrier.

 There are of course exceptions to every rule.
 Some households expect a quiet time at Christmas, with no visitors and know they will have the necessary time to devote to settling puppy in, along with training and socialising it.